 - Three samples of recent separate work of up to 500 words each.

-- All attachments should be in .pdf, ,doc or .docx format
+All attachments should be in .doc, .docx or Open Office (.odt) format.

-Closing date for receipt of submissions is Midnight, Wednesday 31 July, 2019.
+Application Deadline: Closing date for receipt of submissions is Midnight Friday 31 July, 2020.
 No late applications will be considered.
 Applications will be acknowledged by email on receipt.

 Applications go before a selection committee nominated by Leitrim County Council and the Tyrone Guthrie Centre.
-The successful applicant will be notified no later than 15 September, 2019.
-The recipient of the award will be publicly announced on Saturday 5th October 2019 during the Iron Mountain Literature Festival at The Dock, Carrick on Shannon, Co.
-Leitrim.
+The successful applicant will be notified no later than 15 September, 2020.
+The recipient of the award will be publicly announced on Saturday 3rd October 2020.

 John McGahern is one of Ireland’s most respected and celebrated authors.
 His fiction is critically acclaimed internationally, has been translated into many languages and has appeared in many anthologies.
 He was a member of Aosdána and won numerous awards, including the Irish-American Foundation Award, the Chevalier des Arts et des Lettres, and the Prix Etranger Ecureuil.
 He taught at universities in Ireland, England, the USA and Canada.
 Amongst Women, which won both the GPA and Irish Times Award, was shortlisted for the Booker Prize and made into a BBC television series.